fenago/python-networking-sysadmins/development/lab_guides/Lab_9.md

 ![](./images/C13963_09_14.jpg)

-Figure 9.14: Processing with a single thread
+Caption: Processing with a single thread

 However, what if you could do all of these steps at the same time, rather than waiting for one to complete before moving onto the next?
 Our